Xinglab/scCirRL-seq/README.md

 ## 1. Barcode & UMI calling
 NanoHunter identifies barcode and UMI from sorted alignment BAM file of single-cell long reads ***without*** using reference barcode from short-read data.

-For RCA long reads, before barcode/UMI calling, consensus sequences need to be generated (see [above](#optional-consensus-calling-for-rca-single-cell-long-read-data-with-tidehunter≥154)) and then mapped to reference genome.
 ### 1.1 Input
 * Required:
   * `long_read.sorted.bam`: sorted long-read BAM (recommend using [minimap2](https://github.com/lh3/minimap2))